1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 Handling Abrasive and Solids-Laden Fluids

-Gorman Rupp seals are designed for slurry pumps, wastewater pumps, and solids-handling systems.
+Gorman Rupp pump seals are designed for slurry pumps, wastewater pumps, and solids-handling systems.
 They maintain sealing integrity in fluids containing sand, sludge, and suspended particles.

 Corrosive and Chemical Environments